clustertech/cpfs-os/docs/user-guide/install.md

 up and running before serving.
 In case only one is in operation, you may use `cpfs_cli` and specifiy the `--force-start=true` option to start CPFS even when the slave MS is still missing.

+# Stopping the Cluster #

+The CPFS system can be stopped using `cpfs_cli`.
+Alternatively, you may stop CPFS by:

+    $ sudo kill -SIGUSR1  <PID of active MS>

+This causes the CPFS system, including MSs, DSs and FCs, to shutdown.

+# Stopping CPFS Clients #

+A FC may be disconnected from the CPFS servers by `umount`.
+Under some scenarios (e.g., CPFS already crashed due to multiple faults, or bugs in FUSE or CPFS), it is possible that `umount` is unable to complete.
+In such cases, you can use the `fusectl` file system to abort the FC without shutting down the machine running it.
+You should first mount the `fusectl` file system, if it has not already been
+mounted:

+    $ sudo mount -t fusectl fusectl /sys/fs/fuse/connections/

+After that, you can find directories under `/sys/fs/fuse/connections` with numeric names like `20`.
+They are device numbers of FUSE file systems.
+Device numbers of all mounted file systems can be found in the file `/proc/self/mountinfo`.
+Inspecting the file allowing you to find the directory corresponding to CPFS in case there are multiple FUSE file systems in your system.

+One of the files in that directory is called `abort`.
+Writing anything into the file will abort all CPFS operations: all incomplete and new requests will immediately receive failure reply.
+It also kills the CPFS client process.
+At this point you should be able to `umount` the file system.

+## Restarting or Replacing a Server ##

+CPFS can continue its service when a single DS/MS is down.
+If the DS/MS is restarted, it rejoins the cluster.
+The CPFS cluster will then be paused for resynchronization.
+For MS restarts, the system pauses until the resynchronization completes.
+For DS restarts, it pauses until the files requiring resynchronization are determined.
+After that, file resynchronization are performed in phases.
+In each phase, accesses to a small number of files are paused until these files finish resynchronization.
+Resynchronization progress can be found in the CPFS server log (e.g., `/var/log/cpfs.log`).

+If the local file system is damaged beyond repair, do not restart the system with a data directory restored from backup.
+The out-of-sync backup would confuse CPFS and damage the file contents.
+Instead, prepare a new server by reinstalling from scratch (with the same IP addresses) or by restoring from backup.
+For the latter option, the content of `METADATA_PATH` and `DATA_PATH` directories of the new server must be removed before restarting.

 ## Troubleshooting ##